Need to talk? Call 1800 882 436.

 How do I burp my baby?

-You will work out what works best for you and your baby after trying a few burping positions.
-Most babies burp more easily if they’re held upright, though they don’t need to be.
+You’ll work out what works best for you and your baby by trying a few burping positions.
+Most babies burp more easily if they are held upright after a feed, though they don’t need to be.

-• Hold your baby up over your shoulder, supporting them with your hand on the same side.
-When they’re upright, gently pat or rub their back with your other hand.
+• Hold your baby up over your shoulder.
+Support your baby with your hand on the same side.
+When your baby is upright, gently pat or rub their back with your other hand.

 • Sit your baby up on your lap and lean them forward slightly with their tummy against your hand.
 This gentle pressure may help your baby to bring up their wind.
 Rub or pat their back with your other hand.